e271828e/Flight.jl/docs/notes/design/framework_spec.md

   only in `g` reaches the outputs one tick late (the plant integrates a full step under the stale command).
 Both spellings are legal; they mean different things.
-- **Guard conditions, edges and baselines** (§2.1, §11.6).
-A guard defines a condition — a predicate, or a continuous condition value `σ` with positive = holding.
-Events fire on not-holding → holding *edges* against per-event baselines (the previous boundary's quiescent sample): a condition that keeps holding fires once, at the boundary where it first held.
-Boundary zero baselines as nothing-holds, so a condition authored already-holding fires at `t₀`.
+- **Guard predicates, edges and priors** (§2.1, §11.6).
+A guard defines a predicate — a `Bool` form, or a sign value `σ` with positive = holding.
+Events fire on not-holding → holding *edges* against per-event priors (the previous boundary's quiescent sample): a predicate that keeps holding fires once, at the boundary where it first held.
+Boundary zero sets every prior to not-holding, so a predicate already holding in the authored state fires at `t₀`.
 The opposite crossing direction is a second event with the negated guard.
 - **Handler-phase visibility** (§5.2, §11.6).
 Your `u` is the boundary's world, materialized at round start: same-round foreign transitions are invisible and arrive through the next round's re-sweep, one round per